OTK boots have no age limit

 - Only wear your over-the-knee boots at below freezing temperatures and with winter clothes.

-- Over-the-knee boots look best with wide midi skirts that cover them totally, skinny jeans or riding pants.
+- Over-the-knee boots look best with wide midi skirts that cover them totally, skinny jeans (see discussed example of a casual outfit) or riding pants.
 When wearing a wide skirt go with a slim/tight sweater or twinset.
 When pairing the boots with skinnies or riding pants go for a chunky sweater or a tight sweater/tailored shirt under a sporty blazer.

 - When pairing over-the-knee boots with mini skirts or short dresses wear opaque tights.
 Ensure that there is room between the end of the boots and the hemline of more than a hand width.

 - Only wear your over-the-knee boots outside and switch to pumps or other work appropriate shoes when you arrive at work.
 You have to avoid that your feet and/or knees sweat.
 Sweat will freeze/evaporate and cause discomfort, once you are back in the cold.
-Recall you wear these boots to stay warm not to create a situation that makes you feel cold.
+Recall you wear these boots to avoid cold feet in frigid temperatures and to not to create a situation that makes you feel cold.

 - Always go for a look that clear says cold season to not look like a rock star on stage or said Vivian.